Ballots¶

 Returns True if

-.The return value is True when both
+c1is strictly preferred toc2.The return value is True when both

-is strictly smaller than the rank ofc2
+c1andc2are ranked and the rank ofc1is strictly smaller than the rank ofc2.

 - strong_dom(c1s, c2s, use_extended_preferences=False)[source]¶